 What three words would you use to describe your placement search?

-Hard, challenging and an experience.
+Hard, challenging and a great experience.

 How did BU support your placement search?